A grey swirl over a lighter grey background.

 Trello is a great Kanban tool, but what if you really don’t want to give up GitHub’s robust version control features?
 Well, it turns out there’s a way you can get the best of both worlds.
 Developers who want to stay agile in GitHub can do so, and leaders who want to use Trello to track a project’s progress can do it.
 How?

 By using Unito.
 Unito is a workflow management platform that gives you the ability to use the tools you need while streamlining your workflow.
-All it takes is a few clicks:
+With Unito, you can export GitHub issues to other tools in a snap, keeping everything in sync everywhere.

 Add a block of work for Trello and GitHub